Not sure what to do in Bucharest in one day? Don’t worry we are here to help.

-The exhibit on the fall of Nicolae Ceaușescu (the last communism leader in Romania) is quite interesting and perfect for anyone that isn’t familiar with the USSR occupation of Romania.
+The exhibit on the fall of Nicolae Ceaușescu (the last communist leader in Romania) is quite interesting and perfect for anyone that isn’t familiar with the USSR occupation of Romania.

 If you find history interesting, you can certainly spend some time in the National Museum of Romanian History.

-Just keep in mind that it is open from 10 AM to 6 PM daily except for Mondays and Tuesday when they are closed.
+Just keep in mind that it is open from 10 AM to 6 PM daily except for Mondays and Tuesdays when they are closed.

 3. Cișmigiu Park

 If you wish to spend more time in the green spaces of Bucharest, head over to Cișmigiu Park.
 Located near the University of Bucharest, Cișmigiu Park is a popular location of students to hang out.

 The park features an English-style garden with numerous fountains and a popular boating lake.
 In the summers, the park comes to life as you can see families out and about, kids chasing pigeons, and lovers on romantic dates.